-- (1) The ombudsman holds office for the term, of not more than 5 years, stated in the instrument of appointment and may be reappointed. - (2) However, a person must not be reappointed if the total of the person's terms of appointment would be more than 10 years.
+- (1) The ombudsman holds office as ombudsman for the term, of no more than 5 years, stated in the instrument of appointment. - (2) The ombudsman holds office as inspector of detention services for the term, of no more than 5 years, stated in the instrument of appointment. - (3) A person may be reappointed as the ombudsman and the inspector of detention services. - (4) However, a person must not be reappointed if the total of the person's terms of appointment as the ombudsman would be more than 10 years.